 Take care of yourself.
 When you feel up to it, learn some techniques to manage stress and relax, like listening to music, yoga or breathing exercises.

 Join a cancer support group.
 Your healthcare provider may be able to connect you to a local support group.

 Focus on other things too.
 Set fun goals and things to look forward to.

+At a time when you have so much on your shoulders, someone who’ll listen without judgment is critical.
 Counselors are trained to listen and can help you to find your own ways to deal with things.
-Many hospitals have counselors or psychologists who specialize in helping people with cancer — ask your care team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
+Many hospitals have counselors or psychologists who specialize in helping people with cancer—ask your care team at the hospital if this is available or if they know of services in the community you can access at low or no cost to you.
 Your doctor may also be able to refer you to a counselor, or you can seek out a private counselor yourself.